blockchainsllc/in3-docs/docs/api-c.md

 A token holding any kind of value.

-Use d_type, d_len or the cast-function to get the value.
+Use d_type, d_len, or the cast-function to get the value.

-The stucture contains following fields:
+The structure contains the following fields:

 ```eval_rst
 ============= ========== =====================================================================